Kuehtaisattel

 just let the bike roll on its own.
 The road traverses two long

 open gallery style tunnels.
-At the town of Sankt Sigmund in
+At the town of Sankt Sigmund in the

-short sections.
+sections.

 Tours